Call us: 303.578.6318 ext. 512

 Social Work Permits and Licenses in Colorado

-In Colorado, the highest level social worker is an LCSW, Licensed Clinical Social Worker.
-An LCSW can work independently, meaning that they do not need to be under supervision.
+In Colorado, the highest level independent social worker is an LCSW, Licensed Clinical Social Worker.
+An LCSW can work independently and provide psychotherapy services, meaning that they do not need to be under supervision.
 The other social work license in Colorado is an LSW, a Licensed Social Worker.
 LSWs can practice independently but cannot provide; psychotherapy services unless they are under the supervision of a Colorado LCSW.

 There are two types of social work permits in Colorado: